megashyam/PitchPulse-WorldCup2026/README.md

 ## Core Features

 1. **Live Match Intelligence**
-    - Runs on a 30-second worker tick against the current match state and momentum snapshot.
+    - Runs on a 30-second worker cycle using live match state and momentum signals.
-    - Scores every uncovered goal, card, and momentum shift for narrative relevance before deciding whether a language model call is warranted at all.
-    - Low-scoring ticks return a numeric template directly; higher-scoring ticks retrieve grounding context from a vector store and generate a short reaction through local-first inference.
+    - Evaluates goals, cards, momentum shifts, and scoreline-versus-performance divergence to determine when deeper analysis is required.
+    - Uses retrieval-grounded generation for high-value events and deterministic numeric templates for lower-value updates or generation failures.
-    - Output: a short narrative entry streamed to the match page as an SSE event, built from the same numbers used by the fallback template.
+    - Streams concise match narratives to the frontend through SSE using the same computed metrics as the fallback path.

 2. **The Counterfactual What-If Engine**
-    - Triggers on a goal, own goal, penalty, card, or substitution event.
-Own-goal, penalty, and second-yellow variants are handled in code but not yet produced by the live feed.
-A substitution consumes the rate-limit gap without changing the resulting state.
+    - Analyzes the tournament impact of major match events including goals, cards, penalties, and substitutions.
-    - Reconstructs the match state immediately before the event and runs two 20,000-run tournament simulations under one shared random seed: one before the event, one after.
+    - Reconstructs the pre-event state and compares paired tournament simulations to measure how a single event changes championship probabilities.
-    - Bounded by a 45-second minimum gap per fixture to cap compute cost.
-    - Output: a probability-shift percentage, ranked per-team deltas, and a narrative explanation traceable to that single simulation pair.
+    - Uses deterministic Monte Carlo simulation with bounded compute controls to isolate event impact.
+    - Outputs probability shifts, team-level tournament deltas, and a simulation-grounded explanation.

 3. **The Tournament Simulation Engine**
-    - Takes static 48-team Elo configuration, optionally overridden by de-vigged market odds.
-    - Resolves the group stage in one vectorized NumPy pass and the knockout bracket in five further vectorized passes (one per round, each fully vectorized across all requested runs), rather than sequential per-simulation loops.
-    - Executes on demand: triggered explicitly, or implicitly on first read after a cache expiry.
-    - Output: per-team, per-stage advancement and championship probabilities with 95% confidence intervals; no language model or retrieval step anywhere in the path.
+    - Simulates the complete 48-team World Cup format using Elo ratings with optional market-odds calibration.
+    - Uses fully vectorized NumPy execution across group and knockout stages for efficient large-scale Monte Carlo simulation.
+    - Produces team advancement probabilities, championship odds, and confidence intervals for tournament predictions.
+    - Powers both the prediction API and the counterfactual analysis engine.

 4. **Tactical Intelligence**
-    - Builds a live style descriptor from possession, shot volume, and pass accuracy, since the live feed exposes none of the pressing statistics the historical index was built from.
-    - Embeds that descriptor and retrieves the closest historical pressing fingerprint by cosine similarity against the indexed StatsBomb corpus.
-    - No generation step exists in this path.
-The best available match is always returned when the index holds any profile.
-Nothing is returned only when Weaviate is unreachable or the collection is empty; the interface falls back to live statistics directly.
+    - Converts live match statistics such as possession, shot volume, and passing accuracy into a tactical style representation.
+    - Retrieves similar historical pressing fingerprints from the StatsBomb-based tactical index using embedding similarity and Weaviate retrieval.
+    - Provides historical tactical comparisons with live-statistics fallback when tactical retrieval is unavailable.

 5. **The Narrative Intelligence Hub**
-    - Runs a 60-second aggregation tick across four independent social and search sources per tracked topic.
-    - Scores each topic's latest reading against a per-topic Isolation Forest fit on its own 72-hour rolling window, firing a spike when the anomaly score clears a fixed threshold outside a per-topic cooldown.
-    - Detected spikes and a separately-ranked trending list both pass through retrieval-grounded narrative generation that reasons explicitly from which sources moved and which didn't.
+    - Aggregates Mastodon, Bluesky, Google Trends, and Wikipedia signals every 60 seconds for tracked topics.
+    - Uses topic-specific `IsolationForest` anomaly detection over rolling activity histories to identify emerging events and unusual trends.
+    - Combines anomaly signals with retrieval-grounded generation to explain whether activity represents isolated virality or broader real-world events.
-    - Output: a severity score, source attribution, and a validated narrative string.
+    - Produces anomaly scores, source attribution, and validated narrative summaries.

 6. **Pre-Match Briefing**
-    - Generates inside a fixed kickoff window or on demand, using only the two team names and retrieved historical precedent.
-No live match state dependency exists in this path.
+    - Generates pre-match analysis within a scheduled kickoff window using team context and retrieved historical precedent.
-    - Generation is grounded against retrieved documents and instructed not to invent precedent beyond them.
-    - This is the one path in the system that calls Groq directly rather than attempting local inference first.
+    - Produces grounded previews without relying on live match-state signals.

 ## The Stack

+* **Backend**
-* **Backend**: FastAPI, single-worker by design, with `redis.asyncio` as the only persistence layer.
-No relational database is used anywhere in the system.
+    - FastAPI, single-worker by design
+    - `redis.asyncio` as the only persistence layer
+* **ML**
-* **ML**: Elo rating with Shin de-vigging, a Poisson in-play scoring model, a vectorized NumPy Monte Carlo tournament simulator, an EWMA-smoothed logistic momentum model with a separate offline training pipeline, PPDA-based tactical feature engineering, and a per-topic `IsolationForest` for social/search anomaly detection.
-Five distinct statistical models.
+    - Elo rating with Shin de-vigging
+    - A Poisson in-play scoring model
+    - A vectorized NumPy Monte Carlo tournament simulator
+    - An EWMA-smoothed logistic momentum model with a separate offline training pipeline
+    - PPDA-based tactical feature engineering
+    - A per-topic `IsolationForest` for social/search anomaly detection
+* **AI**
-* **AI**: local-first inference via **Ollama** running `mistral:7b-instruct-q4_K_M` (accelerated locally by an RTX 3060 in this deployment), with **Groq** (`llama-3.3-70b-versatile`) as cloud fallback, and `sentence-transformers/all-MiniLM-L6-v2` for retrieval embeddings.
+    - Local-first inference via **Ollama** running `mistral:7b-instruct-q4_K_M` (accelerated locally by an RTX 3060)
+    - **Groq** (`llama-3.3-70b-versatile`) as cloud fallback
+    - `sentence-transformers/all-MiniLM-L6-v2` for retrieval embeddings
+* **Data**
-* **Data**: StatsBomb Open Data (real WC 2018/2022 event streams), `worldcup26.ir` (live fixture feed), The Odds API, Mastodon/Bluesky/Google Trends/Wikipedia, and Zafronix/API-Sports for lineups.
+    - StatsBomb Open Data (real WC 2018/2022 event streams)
-* **Frontend**: Next.js App Router, entirely client-rendered, using the native `EventSource` API for streaming.
-No WebSocket library.
-No server-side data fetching.
+    - `worldcup26.ir` (live fixture feed)
+    - The Odds API
+    - Mastodon/Bluesky/Google Trends/Wikipedia
+    - Zafronix/API-Sports for lineups
+* **Frontend**
+    - Next.js App Router, entirely client-rendered
+    - Native `EventSource` API for streaming
+    - No WebSocket library, no server-side data fetching